PrincetonLIPS/lipsutils/docs/tutorials/docker.rst

     # syntax=docker/dockerfile:1

 The next block of two lines specifies the base image with the ``FROM`` directive and a maintainer email.
-The text after the ``FROM`` directive shows that we're using an image published by Nvidia which contains libraries required for CUDA 12.2 and CUDNN 8, which itself is based on an Ubuntu 22.04 image.
+The text after the ``FROM`` directive shows that we're using an Ubuntu 22.04 base image.

 .. code-block:: console

-    FROM nvidia/cuda:12.2.2-cudnn8-devel-ubuntu22.04
+    FROM ubuntu:22.04
     LABEL maintainer="njkrichardson@princeton.edu"